OpenAPI Specification v3.0.3

 style type in Comments

-label primitive, array, object path Label style parameters defined by [[!RFC6570]]
+label primitive, array, object path Label style parameters defined by [RFC6570] Section 3.2.5

-form primitive, array, object query, cookie Form style parameters defined by [[!RFC6570]].
+form primitive, array, object query, cookie Form style parameters defined by [RFC6570] Section 3.2.8.
 This option replaces collectionFormat with a csv (when explode is false) or multi (when explode is true) value from OpenAPI 2.0.

-simple array path, header Simple style parameters defined by [[!RFC6570]].
+simple array path, header Simple style parameters defined by [RFC6570] Section 3.2.2.
 This option replaces collectionFormat with a csv value from OpenAPI 2.0.

 spaceDelimited array query Space separated array values.
 This option replaces collectionFormat equal to ssv from OpenAPI 2.0.